Nationalisation of Northern Rock: Sale to Virgin Money

 The deal with Virgin included jobs for 2,100 employees, around a million of Northern Rock's customers, 75 branches and around a £14bn mortgage book and a £16bn retail deposit book.
 Although the deal means that the British government are to lose hundreds of millions on the deal, they claim that this represented the best deal for the taxpayer.
 The purchase was funded by the Virgin Group and WL Ross & Co., and Virgin hope that the new enlarged Virgin Money with its 4 million customers will be "a significant new competitor in UK retail banking".
 WL Ross has a 44% stake in the enlarged Virgin Money – this is larger than his stake in Virgin Money after their purchase of Church House Trust in 2010.

 The deals with the Northern Rock Foundation will be extended to at least 2013, giving Virgin and the foundation time to agree how they will work together.
 The new Virgin Money also aims lend £45bn in total to support its customers over the next five years.
 The enlarged Virgin Money is led by Sir David Clementi, as chairman, and Jayne-Anne Gadhia, as chief executive officer.

-The National Audit Office are to investigate the sale of the bank to Virgin.
+In December 2011 the National Audit Office announced an investigation into the splitting of assets within the bank and sale of the retail bank to Virgin Money.
+They revealed their findings in May 2012 where they believe that the split was "reasonable at the time but the final net cost to the taxpayer could be some £2 billion".